raguay/LaunchScripts/README.md

 `set script directory`
 This command sets the currently highlighted directory as the script directory for running and creating scripts.

+`set shell script`
+This command allows the user to tell the plugin what script is their shell's initializing script.
+You can give it `~/.zshrc` and it will expand it to the absolute path.
+This is used to setup the proper environment for running the scripts.

 `launch script`
 This command will run a script out of the script directory.
 A list of script files in the script directory will be presented to the user.
 Once selected, that script will be ran.